-A tooth needing a root canal does not always present itself with discomfort or intense pain.
-Infections can be detected with a dental x-ray during regular checkups.
-Root canal therapy is a much more desirable alternative to a tooth extraction, as it will provide full functionality to the tooth and mouth, and will not cause any future problems with adjacent teeth.
+A tooth that requires a root canal does not always present with discomfort or intense pain.
+Infections can be detected with a dental X-ray during regular checkups.
+Root canal therapy is preferable to full tooth extraction, as it preserves the functionality of your natural tooth.
+Additionally, a tooth that has undergone a root canal will not cause any future problems with adjacent teeth.

 Root canal treatment can take one or more appointments to complete.
-A temporary filling is usually placed to protect the tooth between appointments, but taking these precautions will protect your tooth and ease any post-operative discomfort.
+A temporary filling is usually placed to protect the tooth between appointments.
+However, taking these precautions will protect your tooth and ease any post-operative discomfort.

-Your lips, teeth and tongue may be numb for several hours after your appointment.
-We recommend NOT chewing at all on the tooth for several days.
-It needs to heal, so avoid chewing on it for 3-5 days.
+Your lips, teeth, and tongue may be numb for several hours after your appointment.
 Avoid chewing hard until the numbness wears off.
+We recommend not chewing at all on the tooth for 3-5 days.
 We don’t want you unknowingly chewing on your inside cheek or lip!

 It is common and not a problem for a small portion of the temporary filling to wear away and break off between appointments.
 If the entire temporary comes out, contact our office at your earliest convenience so we can replace it.

-It is normal to experience some soreness for several days after a root canal appointment, especially when chewing.
+It is normal to experience some soreness for several days after a root canal procedure, especially when chewing.
 To alleviate discomfort, take pain medication as directed.
-If antibiotics are prescribed, continue to take them for the indicated length of time, even if all symptoms of infection are gone.
+If we prescribe antibiotics, continue to take them for the indicated length of time, even if all symptoms of the infection are gone.

-It is very important to continue to brush your teeth but floss very carefully.
-To prevent removal of the temporary, remove the floss by pulling it through the teeth, not up and down or up from between the space between the teeth.
+It is critical to continue to maintain good oral hygiene.
+Always brush your teeth, but floss very carefully.
+To prevent removal of the temporary, remove the floss by pulling it through the teeth, not up and down or up from the space between the teeth.

-We will almost always recommend a post and a crown to protect your tooth, now that it has had a root canal.
-A post root canal tooth is very brittle and fragile, and more prone to breaking or fracturing.
+We will almost always recommend a post and a crown to protect your tooth now that it has had a root canal.
+A post-root canal tooth is brittle and fragile and more prone to breaking or fracturing.